samtcmu/keylight/README.md

+# Notes

-Workflow files are in ~/Library/Services once installed.
+-   Workflow files are in ~/Library/Services once installed.